avaje-metrics-deprecated/metrics-api/README.md

 ## Design Goals

-- Collect metrics in Production with low overhead
+- Collect metrics in production with low overhead
 - Report metrics frequently to enable reasonable interpretation (Statistics can lie)
 - Keep it simple to use
 - Option to use an agent/enhancement to automatically instrument an existing JAX-RS or Spring application